tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # Negotiation

 Clients negotiate use of ticket requests via a new ExtensionType, ticket_request(TBD).
-The extension_data for this extension MUST be empty (have a 0 length).
+The extension_data for this extension MUST be empty, i.e., have length of 0.
 Servers that support ticket requests MAY echo this extension in the EncryptedExtensions.
 Clients MUST NOT send ticket requests to servers that do not signal support for this message.
 If absent from a ClientHello, servers MUST NOT generate responses to TicketRequests issued by the client.

 # IANA Considerations

-((TODO: codepoint for handshake message type, ticket_identifier extension, and ticket_context extension))
+((TODO: codepoint for handshake message type and extensions))

 # Security Considerations